-These Semmelknödel (Bavarian bread dumplings) have always been a favorite mine.
-It doesn’t matter what they’re served with – drenched in gravy these Knoedel are pure heaven!
+These Semmelknödel (German bread dumplings) have always been a favorite mine.
+It doesn’t matter what they’re served with – drenched in gravy these Knödel are pure heaven!

-Semmelknödel (also called Klöße) are a specialty of the Bavarian region of Germany.
+Semmelknödel (also called Klöße) or German bread dumplings are a specialty of the Bavarian region of Germany.
 My mother is from Bavaria, a favorite family vacation destination from where I grew up a little further north in Swabia.
-My mom also spent several years of her childhood in Thüringen (Thuringia) where the other famous German dumplings come from: Kartoffelklöße (potato dumplings) – (recipe coming soon!).
+My mom also spent several years of her childhood in Thüringen (Thuringia) where the other famous German dumplings come from: Kartoffelklöße, aka German Potato Dumplings.
 Both kinds of dumplings are exquisite and I grew up with my mom and Oma cooking both kinds.
-Today we’re featuring the former, Bavarian Semmel Knoedel.
+Today we’re featuring the former, Bavarian Semmelknödel.

-The Semmel Knoedel recipe is pretty standard: Diced hardened bread rolls, onions, butter, fresh parsley, milk, eggs, salt, pepper and often a dash of freshly ground nutmeg.
+This Semmel Knödel recipe is pretty standard: Diced hardened bread rolls, onions, butter, fresh parsley, milk, eggs, salt, pepper and often a dash of freshly ground nutmeg.

 Another variation, Speckknödel (bacon dumplings), are prepared exactly the same way only they have the addition of cooked bacon.
 That option is included in our recipe.

-German Semmel Knoedel are easy to make and they also freeze well, so I like to double or triple the batch, cook them, freeze them separated on cookie sheets, and then transfer them to ziplock freezer bags.
+German bread dumplings are easy to make and they also freeze well, so I like to double or triple the batch, cook them, freeze them separated on cookie sheets, and then transfer them to ziplock freezer bags.
 Then when I need them all I have to do is thaw and reheat them covered in the microwave.
-They’re as good as new!
+Your Semmelknödel are as good as new!

 Let’s get started!